top of page

 Our Commitment

-75% of donations are directed straight to emergency actions at the shelter coordinated by Offre Joie, supporting the purchase of essential items such as water, food, blankets, hygiene kits, and basic supplies, ensuring that resources reach the assisted families directly.
+75% of donations are directed straight to the emergency response efforts in shelters and temporary homes, covering essential items such as water, food, mattresses, blankets, hygiene kits, and basic supplies, ensuring that resources reach the families being assisted.